stanford-esrg/retina/README.md

 analysis code in a standard Rust-based software environment.
 Retina optimizes
 for:

-- **Expressiveness** Retina supports arbitrarily complex processing of individual packets, reassembled connections, or parsed application-layer sessions using a simple filter and callback interface.
+- **Expressiveness:** Retina supports arbitrarily complex processing of individual packets, reassembled connections, or parsed application-layer sessions using a simple filter and callback interface.

-- **Performance** Retina is capable of real-time traffic analysis in high volume (100G+) environments, such as ISPs or academic institutions.
+- **Performance:** Retina is capable of real-time traffic analysis in high volume (100G+) environments, such as ISPs or academic institutions.

-- **Deployability** Retina is readily deployable on a single multi-core server with a commodity 100gbE NICs (e.g., Mellanox ConnectX-5 or Intel E810).
+- **Deployability:** Retina is readily deployable on a single multi-core server with a commodity 100gbE NICs (e.g., Mellanox ConnectX-5 or Intel E810).

-- **Security** Retina leverages compile-time memory safety guarantees offered by Rust to safely and efficiently process network traffic.
+- **Security:** Retina leverages compile-time memory safety guarantees offered by Rust to safely and efficiently process network traffic.

 ## Documentation